Tips to Make Oral Care Fun

-Even though your child will lose his or her baby teeth, proper care and treatment, including fillings, sealants and extraction of dead teeth, will help ensure that the jaw and teeth underneath grow well and stay healthy.
+Even though your child will lose his or her baby teeth, proper care and treatment, including fillings, sealants and extraction of dead teeth, will help ensure great oral health.
 Be ready for suggestions about care that you didn't have as options when you were a kid.
-Also remember to ask your dentist about fluoride rinses to help better protect your child's teeth from decay.
+Also, remember to ask your dentist about Crest Pro-Health Jr. mouth rinse to help protect your child's teeth from decay.

 Establish an Oral Care Routine

 Going to the dentist isn't the only thing that is important.
 Keeping up with a good oral health routine at home is key.
 Here are a few things that you can do at home between visits to maintain good oral care:

 - Teach kids to brush twice a day.
 Good times to brush are after breakfast and before bed.
 Supervise at least the evening brushings for kids under the age of seven.